Ketogenic Weight Loss

 Healthy fats keep you energized on keto.
 Many people use MCT oil to increase ketone production and feel more alert.
 Add it to coffee or smoothies for a simple boost.

-If you’ve never used MCT oil before, you might want to try a keto-friendly powdered version — it’s easier on digestion than liquid oil.
+Try this keto-friendly powdered version — easier on digestion than liquid oil.

 Step 5: Manage Electrolytes (Avoid the Keto Flu)